This article is not so much about Biblical stuff, it’s based on a book by Gary Chapman called “Five Love Languages”.

 It will be unsatisfying for both of us.

 And this works for spouses.
 It works for parents showing love to their children.
 And amazingly it works for managers making their subordinates feel loved, (or at least valued).

 But best of all, it works for churches showing love to one another...

 So, what are these “love languages”?Receiving Gifts

 Gifts people love gifts.
 Particularly gifts that show that you put some thought and effort into it.
 They want to know that you spent time thinking about them and what they like.

-Don’t give gifts people a gift that is not wrapped (even if it’s really expensive J).
+Don’t give gifts people a gift that is not wrapped, (even if it’s really expensive J).
 Don’t give them a generic gift.
 And DON’T give them a gift voucher.

 Don’t ever forget their birthday, or travel and not buy them at least something small that they will like.